-The Proposed Scheme has been designed following the guidelines in Building for Everyone - A Universal Design Approach (Centre for Excellence in Universal Design 2020) ensuring it will meet current Universal Design good practice standards, or at least make it no worse than the current situation.
+The Proposed Scheme has been designed following the guidelines in Building for Everyone - A Universal Design Approach (Centre for Excellence in Universal Design 2020).
+In general, the Proposed Scheme is likely to improve the street environment meeting current Universal Design good practice standards or at least make it no worse than the current situation.
 An accessibility audit determined that the majority of footways along the existing route were in a reasonable state of repair and the majority of crossings already have dropped kerbs and tactile paving.
 However, the Proposed Scheme is expected to address some gaps in existing provision, as well as upgrade some pedestrian and cycle routes to a better standard (segregated instead of delineated with painted white lines).
 Assuming these design measures are correctly installed, the urban environment would be easier and safer for a wider variety of pedestrians, including the visually impaired, wheelchair users and people with mobility difficulties, parents with young children and pushchair users.
 This would help to reduce health inequalities in terms of accessibility in the urban environment, particularly for people with disabilities.

 The introduction of a reliable public transport corridor, with improved accessibility for public transport users and pedestrians, would have a likely positive effect in the short to medium term for reducing health inequalities associated with accessibility for disabled people in particular.
-The potential impact will be Positive, Moderate and Long-term, on the basis that the Proposed Scheme study area has a much smaller proportion of disabled residents and lower levels of deprivation than average for Dublin, so the benefits may influence health inequalities at a modest level.
-The Proposed Scheme would result in the loss of parking spaces, which has been raised as a concern by some residents.
-Approximately 17% of parking along the Proposed Scheme corridor will be lost.
-The majority of this parking is pay and display commercial parking and alternative parking is available on nearby side streets.
-The reduction in parking may inconvenience a minority of disabled people who depend on car use for access.
-For these individuals, the potential impact will be Negative, Slight and Long-term.
+The potential impact will be Positive, Moderate and Medium-term, on the basis that the Lucan study area has a much smaller proportion of disabled residents and lower levels of deprivation than average for Dublin, so the benefits may influence health inequalities at a modest level.
+The impact is assessed as medium-term on the basis that maintenance will be required to maintain the performance of infrastructure for accessibility over time, and that accessibility design standards may also change over the long-term.

-It is possible that adolescents and children may also benefit from the Proposed Scheme, as more reliable bus journeys and an improved pedestrian and cycling environment support more independent mobility for young people.
+It is possible that adolescents and children may also benefit from the Proposed Scheme, should more reliable bus journeys and an improved pedestrian and cycling environment support more independent mobility for young people.
 Concern over road safety can deter parents from allowing their children independent mobility, which limits opportunities for social interaction and exercise.
 Independent mobility, as well as making an important contribution to overall physical activity, provides additional benefits to children by promoting their social, cognitive and emotional development (Kytta 2004 in Veitch et al. 2017).
 It is uncertain the degree to which the Proposed Scheme will impact on children's independent mobility, but there are a number of schools and colleges in the study area, and so the improved conditions are likely to benefit some children.
 On this basis, the potential impact on reducing health inequalities relating to independent mobility will be Positive, Moderate and Long-term.
-The potential benefit may increase over time, should social norms concerning cycling and travel change.
+The benefit may increase over time, should social norms concerning cycling and travel change.